tidal-music/tidal-sdk-ios/README.md

 ### Creating a module release
 1. Bump the version stored in `version.txt` in the repo root directory to the desired value.
 Follow [Semantic Versioning](https://semver.org/).
 Also, you cannot downgrade - the CI/CD pipeline will refuse to work with downgrades.

+2. Update `CHANGELOG.md` with the new version and the changes made.

-2. Open a Pull Request with your version bump, get it approved and merge it.
+3. Open a Pull Request with your version bump, get it approved and merge it.
 A release draft will be created for the module you changed.

-3. Find your draft in the [releases list](https://github.com/tidal-music/tidal-sdk-ios/releases) and add some meaningful sentences about the release, changelog style (Note: This paragraph is temporary, as we will automate and regulate changelog creation, but for now, you are free to just type)
+4. Find your draft in the [releases list](https://github.com/tidal-music/tidal-sdk-ios/releases) and add some meaningful sentences about the release, changelog style (Note: This paragraph is temporary, as we will automate and regulate changelog creation, but for now, you are free to just type)

-4. Check in with your teammates, lead, the module's owner etc. to make sure the release is ready to go.
+5. Check in with your teammates, lead, the module's owner etc. to make sure the release is ready to go.

-5. Click `Publish` at the bottom of your draft release.
+6. Click `Publish` at the bottom of your draft release.
 This will trigger a workflow to tag the release commit.